blockchyp/developer-docs/docs/rest-api/terminal/index.rst

 prompt to ask for card numbers or PIN's.
 We know *you* wouldn't do that, but someone might.

-We currently support 'email', 'phone', 'customer-number', and 'rewards-number' prompts.
+We currently support 'name', 'first-name', 'last-name', 'email', 'phone', 'customer-number', and 'rewards-number' prompts.

 Ping us at support@blockchyp.com if you need us to add one to the list.